ChordPro/chordpro/docs/content/ChordPro-Configuration-Generic.md

 ## General settings

-These settings control global behaviour of the ChordPro program and can be changed from the command line.
+These settings control global behaviour of the ChordPro program.
+Some of them can be changed from the command line.

-    // General settings, to be changed by configs and command line.
+	// General settings, often changed by configs and command line. settings {

-    "settings" : {
+	  // Chords parsing strategy.
+	  // Strict (only known chords) or relaxed (anything that looks sane) strict : true

-      // Strict behaviour.
+	  // Obsolete.
-      "strict" : true,
-      // Add line info for backend diagnostics.
-      "lineinfo" : true,
+	  lineinfo : true

 	  // Titles flush: default center.
-      "titles" : "center",
+	  titles : center

-      // Columns, default one.
+	  // Number of columns, default: 1.
-      "columns" : 1,
+	  columns : 1

 	  // Suppress empty chord lines.
-      // Overrides the -a (--single-space) command line options.
+	  // Command line: -a (--single-space).
-      "suppress-empty-chords" : true,
+	  suppress-empty-chords : true

 	  // Suppress blank lyrics lines.
-      "suppress-empty-lyrics" : true,
+	  suppress-empty-lyrics : true

 	  // Suppress chords.
-      // Overrides --lyrics-only command line option.
+	  // Command line: -l (--lyrics-only)
-      "lyrics-only" : false,
+	  lyrics-only : false

-      // Memorize chords in sections, to be recalled by [^].
+	  // Memorize the chords from sections.
-      "memorize" : false,
+	  memorize : false

-      // Chords inline.
+	  // Chords inline instead of above.
 	  // May be a string containing pretext %s posttext.
-      // Defaults to "[%s]" if set to a value that doesn't contain "%s".
+	  // Defaults to "[%s]" if set to a value that doesn't contain "%s". inline-chords : false
-      "inline-chords" : false,

 	  // Same, for annotations.
 Ignored unless inline-chords is set.
 	  // Must be a string containing pretext %s posttext.
 	  // Default is "%s".
-      "inline-annotations" : "%s",
+	  inline-annotations : %s

 	  // Chords under the lyrics.
-      "chords-under" : false,
+	  chords-under : false

-      // Transposing.
+	  // Transpose chords.
-      "transpose" : 0,
+	  transpose : 0

+	  // Force enharmonic when transposing (experimental).
+	  enharmonic-transpose: true

-      // Transcoding.
+	  // Transcode chords.
-      "transcode" : "",
+	  transcode : ""

-      // Always decapoize.
+	  // Eliminate capo by transposing chords.
-      "decapo" : false,
+	  decapo : false

-      // Chords parsing strategy.
+	  // Strictness of parsing chord names.
-      // Strict (only known) or relaxed (anything that looks sane).
-      "chordnames": "strict",
+	  chordnames : strict

-      // Allow note names in [].
+	  // Allow parsing of note names in []. notenames : false

-      "notenames" : false,
-      // Always replace chords by their canonical form.
+	  // Always replace chords by their canonical form. chords-canonical : false

-      "chords-canonical" : false,
-      // If false, chorus labels are used as tags.
+	  // If false, chorus labels are used as tags. choruslabels : true
-      "choruslabels" : true,

 	  // Substitute Unicode sharp/flats in chord names.
-      // Will fallback to ChordProSymbols the font doesn't have the glyphs.
+	  // Will fallback to the ChordProSymbols font if the selected chord font
+	  // doesn't have the glyphs.
+	  truesf : false

+	  // Indent for wrapped lines.
+Actual indent is the stringwidth. wrapindent : x

+	  // Consider text flowed.
-      "truesf" : false,
+	  flowtext : false
-    },
+	}

 Note that settings `decapo`, `lyrics-only`, `strict`, `transcode` and `transpose` have corresponding command line options.
 The command line